All posts

 Food pairings.
 Cork doesn't do this.
 If picking the right wine for dinner is something you think about a lot, Oeni is built for it.

 Financial tracking is more developed in Oeni too.
 Real-time valuations, capital gains monitoring, spending analysis.
-Cork is adding pricing data soon, but right now Oeni is ahead on that.
+Cork is adding pricing data soon, but Oeni is ahead today.

 Which one fits?